 ABP continues to aim to reduce the number of contractors within our workforce, allowing ABP to exercise greater control over the recruitment and onboarding processes.
 ABP maintains healthy relationships with its trade union partners and holds meetings with them on a regular basis.
 Matters such as ABP's terms and conditions of employment, learning and development, and business change and strategy are often discussed at these meetings.

 Awareness

-ABP recognise that the risk of modern slavery is ongoing, and are constantly raising awareness of the risks of modern slavery and human trafficking:
+ABP recognises that the risk of modern slavery and human trafficking is ongoing and raises awareness within the business of such risks in various ways, including: